arnoo-sel/vcs/README.md

 This fork of leikareipa's VCS aim to maintain a 64-bit Windows version, and provide executables for it.

+**Note**: release v2.6.1 and v2.7.0 have been reported not to be compatible with the VisionRGB-PRO series of PCI (non-express) cards.
+I'm looking into ways to restore compatibility for later releases.
+See issue #7.

 Below is the original README:

 # VCS